 A Defect Based Testing Technique is a technique where test cases are derived on the basis of defects.
 Instead of using the traditional requirements documents or the use cases (Specification-based techniques), this strategy uses the defects to base their test cases.

-The categorized list of defects (called as defect taxonomy) is being used.
-The coverage using this technique is not very systematic, hence deriving your test cases bases on this technique only, may not solve the purpose of the quality deliverable.
+The categorized list of Defects (called Defect Taxonomy) is being used.
+The coverage using this technique is not very systematic, hence deriving the base of your test cases on this technique only, may not solve the purpose of the quality deliverable.

-This technique can complement your test deriving conditions and can be taken as one of the option to increase the coverage of testing.
+This technique can complement your test deriving conditions and can be taken as one of the options to increase the testing coverage.
 Or in some other sense – This technique can be applied when all the test conditions and test cases are identified and we need some extra coverage or insight into testing.

 Defect based technique can be used at any level of testing, but it is best suited in Systems Testing.
 We should base our test cases from the available defect taxonomies as well.
 These defects can be the production ones or historical ones.
 Root cause analysis can also be used to baseline your test cases.